How is Objectiv different from product analytics tools?

 Does it scale?

 Objectiv’s architecture is built to scale.
 It is only restricted by the capacity of your databases.
 Collection is stateless and can be run in parallel.
 Objectiv currently uses PostgreSQL as a database backend and features an SQL abstraction layer that enables you to run Pandas operations from your notebook on the full dataset.
 We have plans to support other databases as well.
-Check out the roadmap for details.

 Can I run it on-premise?